 - 2310 Hebrew Scriptures: Survey of the Old Testament.
 (3-0) An introduction to the contemporary academic study of the Hebrew Bible. - 2315 Christian Scriptures: Survey of the New Testament.
-(3-0) An introduction to the contemporary academic study of the New Testament including apocryphal and post-canonical works. - 2321 Founders, Prophets and Saints.
-(3-0) Critical analysis of the life, works, and thought of a major religious figure, e.g., Jesus, Paul, Luther, St.Teresa, Maimonides, the Baal Shem Toy, Mohammad, al-Ghazzali, Rumi, Buddha, Gandhi.
-May be repeated for credit. - 3360 World Religion.
+(3-0) An introduction to the contemporary academic study of the New Testament including apocryphal and post-canonical works. - (WI) 2321 Founders, Prophets and Saints.
+(3-0) Critical analysis of the life, works, and thought of a major religious figure, e.g., Jesus, Paul, Luther, St.Teresa, Maimonides, the Baal Shem Tov, Mohammad, al-Ghazzali, Rumi, Buddha, Gandhi.
+May be repeated for credit. - (WI) 3360 World Religion.
 (3-0) A survey of the fundamental ideas of the major world religions.

-3366 Studies in Western Religion.
+May be repeated for credit with different emphasis. - (WI) 3366 Studies in Western Religion.
 (3-0) Study of the history, doctrines, and rituals of one of the major Western traditions, or some portion thereof.
 This course can be taught as introduction to Christianity, introduction to Judaism, or introduction to Islam; or it may focus on some movement within these, e.g., Gnosticism, Roman Catholic Studies, the Reformation, Early Rabbinical Judaism, Contemporary Jewish Thought, Kabbalism, Sufism, Kalam.
-May be repeated for credit.

-4388 Problems in Religion.
+May be repeated for credit with different emphasis. - 4388 Problems in Religion.
 (3-0) Independent study of specific topics in religion.
 Open to students on an individual or small group basis.
-May be repeated for credit.
+May be repeated for credit with different emphasis.